tarunpreet-kaur/tarunpreet-kaur.github.io/aboutme.md

 ### My story

-Over the past years i have visited so many beautiful places.
+Over the past years, I have visited so many beautiful places.
 Some of my favourite most pictures from these holidays.

 | ![3a-Punakha (3)](assets/img/Bhutan 2019/3a-Punakha (3).JPG) | ![1-Thimphu (10)](assets/img/Bhutan 2019/1-Thimphu (10).JPG) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |